ChiHaoLu/minimal-one-off-7702/README.md

 | [Fuku-Gen](https://sepolia.etherscan.io/tx/0x491f886bc5c3786506f70fa3f520406fa39f0bb6c965cfcdbc1b60221cba70e1)                 | 36,800 / 88,382 (42%)  | 0.002 Gwei | 0.00000007 ETH  |

 We can see that compressing the Hen-Shin and target operation (included in MultiCall) could save `36,837 + 59,608 - 79,608 = 16,837` gas usage.

+## Potential Solution Toward a Single 7702 Transaction

+Our goal is to compress the above three steps (HEN-SHIN, target operation, FUKU-GEN) into a single 7702 transaction.
+We can try below methods to achieve the requirement.

+1. **Customized 7702 Account**: By introducing a revocation flag or variable in the account contract, revocation logic can be validated during the transaction's verification phase.
+A call to revoke can then be embedded in the multicall batch.
+2. **Use Flashbots Bundles**: Leverage [Flashbots’ bundle API](https://docs.flashbots.net/guide-send-tx-bundle) to simulate atomic execution. **RESULT**: `shortMessage: 'unsupported transaction type'`.